ratmirdudin/library_hw1/README.md

 ```shell
 ./gradlew task startMainClass
 ```
+`Or start program using task panel of Gradle.`

-To change the input parameter, open the settings file with the task startMainClass along the path: `controller/build.gradle`
+To change the input parameter, open the settings file with the task startMainClass along the path: `controller/build.gradle` .